Microsoft Teams Pricing: Plans, Features, and Value Explained

 • Custom business email: Use a professional email address (e.g., you@yourbusiness.com) to enhance your brand.

-• Web and mobile versions of Office apps: Access Word, Excel, PowerPoint, and Outlook from anywhere.
+• Web and mobile apps for collaboration: Access Word, Excel, PowerPoint, Outlook, Planner, and more from anywhere.

 • Advanced security: Automatic spam and malware filtering to protect your team’s communications.

-This plan is perfect for growing teams that need more professional tools and storage without requiring desktop versions of Office apps.
+This plan is perfect for growing teams that need more professional tools and storage without requiring desktop versions of Office apps, and only the web and mobile versions are available.

-Microsoft 365 Business Standard: the most popular choice
+Microsoft 365 Business Standard: Popular choice for midsize businesses

-Priced at $12.50 per user per month (billed annually), the Business Standard plan is the most popular choice for mid-sized businesses or teams that rely heavily on Microsoft 365 apps.
+Priced at $12.50 per user per month (billed annually), the Business Standard plan is a popular choice for mid-sized businesses or teams that rely heavily on Microsoft 365 apps.
 It includes everything in the Business Basic plan, plus:

 • Desktop versions of Office apps: Download and use Word, Excel, PowerPoint, and Outlook offline for maximum flexibility.

-• Webinars and reporting tools: Host professional webinars with attendee registration and reporting features.
+• Webinars and reporting tools: Host webinars with attendee registration and reporting features.

 • Collaborative workspaces: Use Microsoft Loop to co-create and manage projects in real time.